xak2000/nomad/website/source/docs/job-specification/update.html.md

 ---
 layout: "docs"
-page_title: "update Stanza - Job Specification"
+page_title: "update Block - Job Specification"
 sidebar_current: "docs-job-specification-update"
 description: |-
-  The "update" stanza specifies the group's update strategy.
+  The "update" block specifies the group's update strategy.
 The update strategy is used to control things like rolling upgrades and canary deployments.
 If omitted, rolling updates and canaries are disabled.
 ---

-# `update` Stanza
+# `update` Block

 <table class="table table-bordered table-striped">
   <tr>